Kris Jenner, 63 Caught Having Her Butt Squeezed By 38-Year-Old Boyfriend Corey Gamble In Paparazzi Yacht Pics

 “Sorry hon but gotta read some news off your *ss,” a fan amusingly stated with what was likely a reference to Kris’ outfit.

-Kris has made no secret of the fact that Corey may well be the one.
+Kris has made no secret about the fact that Corey might be the one.
 As ET Online reports, the star has called Gamble her “ride or die.”

-Corey’s presence in Jenner’s life has caused controversy in the family, though.
-Season 16 of Keeping Up With The Kardashians saw Kris’ own daughters probe the relationship, with Khloe Kardashian voicing concern over how little the family knows about Gamble.
-The scene also saw Kim Kardashian’s husband Kanye West infer the same thought.
+However, Corey’s presence in Jenner’s life has caused controversy in the family.
+Season 16 of Keeping Up With The Kardashians covered Kris’ daughters analyzing the relationship, with Khloe voicing concern because the family does not know much about Gamble.
+In the same scene, Kim’s husband Kanye West, seemed to infer the same thought.

-By and large, though, the E! show’s clan seems to have accepted that Kris and Corey are here to stay.
-Kris was formerly married to now-deceased Robert Kardashian and Caitlyn (formerly Bruce) Jenner.
+Generally though, the E! show’s clan has accepted that Kris and Corey are here to stay.
+As most fans know, Kris had not been in a committed relationship for a while before she started dating Corey.
+She was formerly married to the late Robert Kardashian and she was also married to Bruce Jenner, who is now Caitlyn Jenner.

-Fans wishing to see more of Kris’ life with Corey should follow Kris’ Instagram.
+Fans wishing to see more about Kris Jenner’s life, should follow her on Instagram.